Connecticut Route 17: Route description

-The southern surface road section from New Haven to Middletown is also known as George Washington Memorial Highway.
+The southern surface section from New Haven to Middletown is also known as George Washington Memorial Highway.
 The 0.6 mi freeway section from South Main Street to Route 9 in Middletown is known as the Catholic War Veterans Memorial Highway.
 A 1.4 mi section in Durham, from the junction with Route 77 to just north of the junction with Route 68, is a designated state scenic road.

 History

 The road between New Haven and Middletown via Durham was one of the routes used by the Boston Post Road in colonial times.
 In 1813, the road became a private turnpike known as the Middletown, Durham and New Haven Turnpike.
 The turnpike corporation was dissolved in the late 19th century.
 By 1922, Connecticut had numbered roads that were maintained by the state, which included all of modern Route 17.
 The roads were designated as Highway 114 from New Haven to Durham; part of Highway 112 from Durham to Middletown; and Highway 104 from Middletown to Glastonbury.

 In the 1932 state highway renumbering, the road from New Haven to Glastonbury became part of the newly established Route 15.
 At that time, Route 15 used all of modern Route 17, then continued north along Main Street in East Hartford, then northeast via modern Route 30, Route 190, and Route 171 to the Massachusetts state line.
 In 1948, the Route 15 designation was reassigned to the Merritt Parkway, Wilbur Cross Parkway, Berlin Turnpike, and Wilbur Cross Highway.
 The old Route 15 south of Glastonbury was renumbered to Route 17.